Brian Lorenz

-Brian Lorenz (born January 26, 1973) is an American politician serving as a member of the Ohio House of Representatives from the 60th district.
-A Republican, Lorenz was appointed by Republicans to fill the remaining term of Kris Jordan after Jordan's sudden death in February 2023.
-Lorenz had previously lost the 2018 Ohio House of Representatives Republican primary against Jordan.
-Lorenz was sworn in on May 14, 2023.
-He was the mayor of Powell, Ohio, from 2016 to 2017 and served on the city council from 2010 to 2023.
-He won re-election to the house in 2024.
+Brian Lorenz (born January 26, 1973) is an American politician and former municipal official serving as a member of the Ohio House of Representatives from the 60th district.
+A Republican, he was appointed to the House in May 2023 following the death of Representative Kris Jordan and was elected to a full term in 2024.
+Lorenz previously served on the Powell City Council from 2010 to 2023 and as mayor of Powell from 2016 to 2017.